-ISET was founded by Dr. Mark Galeotti and is now led by Dr. Mary Beth Altier, director of the transnational security concentration within CGA’s M.S. in Global Affairs (MSGA).
+ISET is led by Dr. Mary Beth Altier, director of the transnational security concentration within CGA’s MS in Global Affairs (MSGA).
 The Initiative brings together research by faculty members, students, and affiliates of the program who consider what challenges may be lurking just over the horizon, and how we can best prepare for them.

 Key themes that ISET addresses include: